datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 This script will

-- make sure to install the linked subdataset and retrieve the data prior to reading it in (l.
+- make sure to install the linked subdataset and retrieve the data with :command:`datalad get` prior to reading it in (l.
 12), and
 - save the resulting figure (l.
-21) and ``.csv`` file (l 40) into the root of ``midterm_project/``.
+21) and ``.csv`` file (l.
+40) into the root of ``midterm_project/``.
 This will help to fulfil YODA principle 1 on modularity by storing results away from the input subdataset.